asntech/biasaway/docs/cite.rst

 Citation
 ========

-If you used BiasAway commandline tool or web app, please cite:
+If you used BiasAway command line tool or web app, please cite:

 	- Khan A, Mathelier A. BiasAway: a tool to generate composition-matched background sequences.